sun-labs/rpi-wifi-setup/Readme.txt

 == At this point your Raspberry Pi will reboot and connect to the access point specified.

-== You can view the current WPA encryption settings and change them from the main Web Configuration interface.
-The current settings are visible in a panel in the upper left corner of the screen.
-If you click the values in this display you will be taken to a page where you can change them.
-If you change them your device will reboot to enable the new configuration.

 == You can also use the Pi in a point-to-point connection mode by leaving it in Configuration Mode.
-All services will be addresible in their normal way at 10.0.0.1 while connected to the "RaspiWiFi[xxxx] Setup" AP.
+All services will be addresible in their normal way at 10.0.0.1 while connected to the "SL screen [xxxx]" AP.

+### ALT USAGE:

+== Connect an ethernet cable to the device when in AP mode, the device will reboot into client mode.

-RESETTING THE DEVICE:
+### RESETTING THE DEVICE:

-== If GPIO 18 is pulled HIGH for 10 seconds or more the Raspberry Pi will reset all settings, reboot, and enter "Configuration Mode" again.
-It's useful to have a simple button wired on GPIO 18 to reset easily if moving to a new location, or if incorrect connection information is ever entered.
+== If GPIO 15 is pulled HIGH for 5 seconds or more the Raspberry Pi will reset all settings, reboot, and enter "Configuration Mode" again.
+It's useful to have a simple button wired on GPIO 15 to reset easily if moving to a new location, or if incorrect connection information is ever entered.
 Just press and hold for 10 seconds or longer.

+== Put a USB-drive to some of the USB-ports on the device, the USB must me named `SL_RESET` and contain a file named `reset.me`.
+After the USB been plugged in for 5 secounds it can saftely be disconnected and the reset will be followed by a reboot.

 == You can also reset the device by running the manual_reset.py in the /usr/lib/raspiwifi/reset_device directory as root or with sudo.

-UNINSTALLATION:
+### UNINSTALLATION:

-== You can uninstall RaspiWiFi at any time by running:
+== You can uninstall SL screen at any time by running:

    sudo python3 /usr/lib/raspiwifi/uninstall.python3